manwaring-automation/odin/README.md

 Currently only stack age is configurable outside of the node code - steps 1 and 2 are written into the application logic in [stacks/check.js](https://github.com/manwaring/odin/blob/master/stacks/check.js).
 To modify the frequency with which Odin checks for stale stacks as well as the length of time used to determine staleness you can update the schedule and input parameters defined for the CheckStacks function in [serverless.yml](https://github.com/manwaring/odin/blob/master/serverless.yml).
 To modify the rules used for stage tags and stack status you will need to modify the helper methods in [stacks/check.js](https://github.com/manwaring/odin/blob/master/stacks/check.js).

+# Local Debugging

+The '.vscode' folder contains settings for making local debugging via [VS Code](https://code.visualstudio.com/) a bit easier, especially if you don't have a Node environment already running or you are running a different version of Node.

+See [this README.md](https://github.com/pariveda-serverless/support/blob/master/nodejs/4.3.2/local/README.md) for more on how you can debug Odin with this tool.

 # Limitations
 Unlike his Norse namesake Odin is unable to practice magic and cannot remove stacks that aren't self-removing.